scipy/scipy/doc/source/tutorial/arpack.rst

 The eigenvalues come out in a different order, but they're all there.
 Note that the shift-invert mode requires the internal solution of a matrix inverse.
-This is taken care of automatically by ``eigsh``, but the operation can also be specified by the user.
-See the docstring of ``eigsh`` for details.
+This is taken care of automatically by ``eigsh`` and `eigs`, but the operation can also be specified by the user.
+See the docstring of :func:`scipy.sparse.linalg.eigen.eigsh` and :func:`scipy.sparse.linalg.eigen.eigs` for details.

 References